Taguig: Late 20th and early 21st centuries (1986–present)

+The 2025 national and local elections was the first general election were the Embo barangays are part of the Taguig city electorate.
+The first Portal sculpture in Asia, known as the BGC Portal, was opened in the city on January 21, 2026.
+In the midst of the nationwide flood control projects scandal, Senator Panfilo Lacson revealed that his team has identified 32 anomalous projects in the city involving the Cayetano family, including alleged illegal reclamation at the Taguig Lakeshore.
+Meanwhile, Taguig citizens formed an anti-corruption group and called for an investigation of alleged ghost flood control projects worth ₱2.8 billion in the city.
+The Department of Public Works and Highways halts projects related to the alleged illegal reclamation in Taguig, while the Laguna Lake Development Authority, the national agency responsible for the preservation, development, and sustainability of Laguna de Bay stated that the Taguig city government did not coordinate with them.

 Geography

 Taguig is located on the northwestern shores of Laguna de Bay, the largest lake in the Philippines.
 The city has a total area of 47.28 sqkm.
-The city bordered by Pasig and Pateros to the north, Makati and Mandaluyong to the northwest, Pasay and Parañaque to the west, Taytay to the northeast, and Muntinlupa to the south.
+The city is bordered by Pasig and Pateros to the north, Makati and Mandaluyong to the northwest, Pasay and Parañaque to the west, Taytay to the northeast, and Muntinlupa to the south.
 The Pasig River and its tributary, the Taguig River, run through the northern half of the city, while the Napindan River, another tributary of Pasig, and its feeder creek called Daang Manunuso forms the natural border between Taguig in Pasig.
 A relatively small area of the city called Ibayo Napindan is located north of the river, adjoining the disputed territories between Pasig, Taguig, and Taytay in Rizal Province.
 The cadastral map of Taguig shows that the northeastern border of the city is in Rio del Pueblo now called Tapayan River, a tributary of the Pasig River from Barangay Pinagbuhatan, Pasig to Barangay Santa Ana, Taytay, Rizal.
 The map shows that the city encompasses much of Nagpayong in Pinagbuhatan, Pasig and Lupang Arenda in Taytay.